Kirbie's Cravings

 Keto Gummy Bears

-Sweet, chewy, fruit-flavored homemade gummy bears that are just 3 ingredients.
-They are also low carb and keto-friendly.
-They make a delicious and easy snack, treat or gift.
+Sweet, chewy, fruit-flavored keto gummy bears that are just 3 ingredients.
+They make a delicious and easy snack, sweet treat, or gift.

 close-up photo of a bowl of gummy bears

-I usually like to make gummy bears with fruit juice but that can add up to a lot of sugar.
-So for these keto gummy bears, I used fruit tea instead.
+I usually make gummy bears with fruit juice, but that can add a lot of sugar.
+So, for these keto gummy bears, I used fruit tea instead.
 The fruit tea adds a hint of fruit flavor and color to the gummy bears.

 Ingredients